laraXgram/laraxgram.github.io/src/packages.md

 <a name="template-components"></a>
 ### Template Components

-If you are building a package that utilizes Temple8 components or placing components in non-conventional directories, you will need to manually register your component class and its tag alias so that LaraGram knows where to find the component.
+If you are building a package that utilizes Template components or placing components in non-conventional directories, you will need to manually register your component class and its tag alias so that LaraGram knows where to find the component.
 You should typically register your components in the `boot` method of your package's service provider:

 ```php
 use LaraGram\Support\Facades\Template;